sshalem/JAVA/_6_IO/README.md

-# Create File/Directory ,Write/Read Text files, Binary files, Write/Read Objects to files
+# Subjects Covered in this repository
+1. Create File/Directory
+2. Write/Read Text to/from files,
+3. Write/Read Binary Type (Such JPG) to/from files,
+4. Write/Read Objects to/from file

 ## Table-of-contents